cancerbioinformatics/NBT-Classifier/README.md

 conda activate nbtclassifier
 ```

-### Containersised Implementation (recommended)
+### 1.3 Containersised Implementation (recommended)

 For reproducibility, the software environments and workflow implementations have been packaged as containers.

-NBT-Classifier supports Docker for reproducible analysis of user histology data, with examples for both command-line and Jupyter notebook.

 To pull the Docker image:
 ```
 docker pull ghcr.io/cancerbioinformatics/nbtclassifier:latest
 ```

-To pull a singularity/apptainer image:
+To pull a Singularity/Apptainer image:
 ```
 singularity pull nbtclassifier.sif docker://ghcr.io/cancerbioinformatics/nbtclassifier:latest
 ```